CST-489-90, Computer Studies Seminar (SP14)

-Class is online at Joule.
-There will be weekly readings, research, and assignments.
+SCHEDULE/DAY/TIME: Class is online at Joule.
+There will be weekly readings, discussions, and assignments.
 Students must have access to the Internet to participate in this class.
+The final project will be presented to the class on campus, 01/27/2014-05/12/2014

-This course is an online course in which students study and research current moral and legal issues related to current and evolving technologies.
+This course is a seminar course in which students study and discuss current moral and legal issues related to current and evolving technologies.
 Issues may include copyright laws, computer crime, personal rights, work environment, and invasion of privacy.
-Students will create a major senior project.
+Students will conduct research and create a major senior project.

 * Describe how technology can reinforce or modify our cultural values